 Dambreville S, Rathi Y, Tannenbaum A

-Segmentation involves separating an object from the background.
-In this work, we propose a novel segmentation method combining image information with prior shape knowledge, within the level-set framework.
-Following the work of Leventon et al., we revisit the use of principal component analysis (PCA) to introduce prior knowledge about shapes in a more robust manner.
-To this end, we utilize Kernel PCA and show that this method of learning shapes outperforms linear PCA, by allowing only shapes that are close enough to the training data.
-In the proposed segmentation algorithm, shape knowledge and image information are encoded into two energy functionals entirely described in terms of shapes.
-This consistent description allows to fully take advantage of the Kernel PCA methodology and leads to promising segmentation results.
-In particular, our shape-driven segmentation technique allows for the simultaneous encoding of multiple types of shapes, and offers a convincing level of robustness with respect to noise, clutter, partial occlusions, or smearing.
+Segmentation involves separating an object from the background in a given image.
+The use of image information alone often leads to poor segmentation results due to the presence of noise, clutter or occlusion.
+The introduction of shape priors in the geometric active contour (GAC) framework has proved to be an effective way to ameliorate some of these problems.
+In this work, we propose a novel segmentation method combining image information with prior shape knowledge, using level-sets.
+Following the work of Leventon et al., we propose to revisit the use of PCA to introduce prior knowledge about shapes in a more robust manner.
+We utilize kernel PCA (KPCA) and show that this method outperforms linear PCA by allowing only those shapes that are close enough to the training data.
+In our segmentation framework, shape knowledge and image information are encoded into two energy functionals entirely described in terms of shapes.
+This consistent description permits to fully take advantage of the Kernel PCA methodology and leads to promising segmentation results.
+In particular, our shape-driven segmentation technique allows for the simultaneous encoding of multiple types of shapes, and offers a convincing level of robustness with respect to noise, occlusions, or smearing.

 Comments are closed.